redis/redis-doc/topics/lru-cache.md

 ---

-The `maxmemory` configuration directive is used in order to configure Redis to use a specified amount of memory for the data set.
+The `maxmemory` configuration directive is used in order to configure Redis to use a specified amount of memory.
 It is possible to set the configuration directive using the `redis.conf` file, or later using the `CONFIG SET` command at runtime.